John Walker (organist): Awards and honors

 Walker in 1968 became Fellow of the American Guild of Organists (AGO), the highest level of certification granted by the organization.
 He also sits on the AGO Board of Examiners.
 On June 25, 2008 he was elected to a two-year term as AGO vice-president (July 1, 2008 - June 30, 2010).
 He was reelected to a second two-year term in 2010 and again to a third term in July 2012.
 In May 2014, he was elected president of the American Guild of Organists in a national election, installed in that position at the Guild's National Convention in Boston the last week of June 2014.
 As president, Walker led an organization representing more than 16,000 organists.
+In 2019 the American Guild of Organists presented its Distinguished Artist Award to John Walker at a Gala Recital and Reception in Pittsburgh, PA.

 Walker received the Professional Achievement Award from Westminster Choir College in 1984.
-In 1999 he received a Fulbright Fellowship grant for a lecture series at a college in Taiwan to teach organ repertoire and hymn improvisation, along with giving frequent organ recitals.
+In 1999 he received a Fulbright Fellowship grant to become Visiting Professor in Taiwan to teach organ repertoire and hymn improvisation, along with giving frequent organ recitals.
 Shortly before he was to begin this series, the devastating 1999 Chi-Chi earthquake hit Taiwan on September 21 which measured 7.6 on the MMS scale.
-Walker's performances became benefit concerts, instead helping to raise money for disaster relief between October 1999 and February 2000.
-A recital by Walker, originally intended to be part of the 50th anniversary celebration of Taiwan's current government, was transformed into a memorial service for the earthquake's victims.
-His recital at National Concert Hall in Taipei in March 2013 marked his 14th concert journey to Taiwan.
+Several of Walker's performances became benefit concerts, helping to raise money for disaster relief.
+Returning often thereafter, Walker has made 18 concert visits to Taiwan, 3 to South Korea, and 3 to China, where he was Visiting Professor of Organ at the Shanghai Conservatory of Music.